9 Invariant Subspaces and Eigenvalues

 Theorem 9.10 If T has \dim \mathcal{V} distinct eigenvalues, then T is diagonalizable.

 Proof.
 Let \lambda_1, \ldots, \lambda_n be n = \dim \mathcal{V} distinct eigenvalues with eigenvectors v_1, \ldots, v_n.
-By Theorem 9.6, these form a linearly independent set.
-Having n linearly independent vectors in an n-dimensional space, they constitute a basis. \square
+By Theorem 9.6, these form a linearly independent set of size n = \dim \mathcal{V}, hence a basis. \square

 9.7 Spectral Properties